tcpalmer/nina-scheduler/concepts.md

 ## Runtime Execution in the Advanced Sequencer

-The plugin provides a single new instruction for the NINA Advanced Sequencer: _Target Scheduler_.
-The instruction is placed into a Sequential Instruction set - typically as the only instruction and with no loop conditions.
-Triggers can be added as needed and should interact with the plugin as expected - for example various autofocus triggers, meridian flip, etc.
+The plugin provides a single new instruction for the NINA Advanced Sequencer: _Target Scheduler Container_.
+The instruction is placed into a Sequential Instruction set.
+Triggers can be added to it as needed and should interact with the plugin as expected - for example various autofocus triggers, meridian flip, etc.

-A perfectly valid sequence could consist of nothing more than start up instructions (connect equipment, cool camera), the sequential instruction set containing Target Scheduler and required triggers, and end instructions (park, warm camera, disconnect).
+A perfectly valid sequence could consist of nothing more than start up instructions (connect equipment, cool camera), the sequential instruction set containing Target Scheduler Container and required triggers, and end instructions (park, warm camera, disconnect).

 When the instruction executes, it does the following in a loop:
 * Query the _Planning Engine_ for the best target to image at the present time.
 If no target is available now but will be later, it will automatically wait for that time before calling the Planning Engine again.